 We all know that water is a substance we can’t live without.

-Not only does it quench our thirst and keep us hydrated from the inside, but it’s necessary for hygiene and cleansing on the outside as well.
+It quenches our thirst and keeps us hydrated on the inside.
+And it’s necessary for hygiene and cleansing on the outside too.

 But did you know that the cleansing properties of water are also talked about in the Bible?
 And because water is such a fundamental need in our lives, Jesus often uses it as a metaphor for how He sustains us and helps us thrive.

 Recognizing the importance of water to our physical, mental, and spiritual well-being, Seventh-day Adventists consider water an indispensable aspect of our health message.